deckerdog/ShinyApp/README.md

-In its current state, this project is best suited for high-level exploration of our international renewable energy portfolio.
-This could be expanded to include a wider range of energy sources for the user to choose from, along with an option to un-scale the data as a means of trading visual aesthetic for greater interpretability.
-In order to better visualize an expanded data set,  and do so with a higher level of rigor, the tool could be modified to incorporate a clustering algorithm for identifying countries with similar energy portfolios.
+In its current state, this project is best suited for high-level exploration of international renewable energy portfolio.
+In order to better visualize an expanded data set,  and do so with a higher level of rigor, the tool will be modified to incorporate a clustering algorithm for identifying countries with similar energy portfolios.